-- Analyzing the plant or system to be controlled: understanding the operating modes, the system's operating limits, the optimal operating points, etc. - Designing the control system: defining a system that is able to solve the requirements raised in the analysis stage, taking into account factors such as what technology to use, communications, adaptability, and scalability of the designed system. - Implementing the control system: using software or hardware to build a solution to the design from the previous stage. - Testing the system: trying out the control system by connecting it to the plant to be controlled. - Starting up the system: this is the final stage, when the previous stages have been successfully accomplished, the control system is installed in the plant and production begins.
+- Analyzing the plant or system to be controlled: understanding the operating modes, the system's operating limits, the optimal operating points, etc. - Designing the control system: defining a system that is able to solve the requirements raised in the analysis stage, taking into account factors such as what technology to use, communications, adaptability, and scalability of the designed system. - Implementing the control system: using software or hardware to build a solution to the design from the previous stage. - Starting up the system: this is the final stage, when the previous stages have been successfully accomplished, the control system is installed in the plant and production begins.